k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 ## ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Quiz.png)
 Excellent!
-You have completed the Jobs and Batch services items.
+You have completed the Jobs and Batch Services items.

-Take the following quiz to see what you have learnt.
-The Quiz consists of a number of multiple-choice questions, each providing a number of possible answers.
+Take the following Quiz to see what you have learnt.

+The Quiz consists of of multiple-choice questions, each providing a number of possible answers.

 Click the answer you think is correct.

 #### Question 1: Jobs Services

-A Fabric Jobs is a Fabric utility that can be used to:
+Fabric Jobs is a Fabric utility that can be used to:

 A: Develop new skills and send your resume.

 B: A rich, resilient and scalable mechanism that can be used to run any script or executable.

-C: A tool to create Instances Groups.
+C: A tool that creates Instances Groups.

-D: A tool to schedule Logical Units creation.
+D: A tool that schedules the creation of Logical Units.

 (**Solution 1: B**).

 #### Question 2: Jobs Configuration

-In order to create a new user job you need to define:
+To create a new user Job you need to define:

-A: A method written in Java to be saved as a Utility Function in Fabric Studio .
+A: A method written in Java that is saved as a Utility Function in the Fabric Studio.

-B: An dedicated entry in the Jobs Table of a given LU.
+B: A dedicated entry in the Jobs table of a given LU.

-C: A recurring CRON schedule, Time Interval or One-time only parameter.
+C: A recurring CRON schedule, time interval or one-time only parameter.

-D: All the above
+D: All the above.

 (**Solution 2: D**).